ingeniousambivert/virtualEye/README.md

 # virtualEye

-virtualEye allows the sightless people to visualise the world around them virtually.
+virtualEye as the name suggests allows the sightless people to visualise the world around them virtually.

 ## Installation